atitsbest/resume/CV.md

 - Mostly in C#.
 - Started with Version 1.1, now .net Core 3.x
-- Really liked the path C# took, from Generics (that's a must), LINQ (declerative querying), nice async handling (all over the place now).
+- Really liked the path C# took, from Generics (that's a must), LINQ (declarative querying), nice async handling (all over the place now).

 ### ASP.NET